arsamsarabi/money-diary/CONTRIBUTING.md

-# Contributing to Expense Tracker
+# Contributing to Money Diary

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: